 Garden party season is here!

-I’m counting down the days until we can welcome groups of friends and family outside for food, drink, lots of conversation - and not a Zoom call in sight.
+I’m counting down the days until we can welcome groups of friends and family into our gardens and onto our patios for food, drink, lots of conversation - and not a Zoom call in sight.

 I confess to feeling a little out of practice when it comes to socialising though.
 So I’m focusing on making my outdoor space an inviting and comfortable oasis for my guests; to put them at ease and get us all back into the swing of things!

 Set the scene

 The word ‘garden’ has its roots in the concept of being "enclosed".
 You can create a sense of refuge and escape from the outside world by adding garden features with height.You might use obelisks, or other planting supports, with sweet peas or morning glory.
 Use existing trees, hedges and walls to create inviting nooks.
 String fairy lights through trellis or arches, and maximise the feeling of height with low-level seating, like outdoor bean bags or a scattering of outdoor floor cushions.

 In smaller gardens, where your space needs to work harder, I like to be able to move things around to suit the occasion.
 Perhaps plant your obelisks in pots – just don’t make them too big and heavy!
 At Armadillo Sun, I specifically designed our bean bag furniture to be lightweight and portable so it's easy to move and re-arrange – whether that’s to create different moods, chase the sun around the garden, or follow the flow of conversation.

 Define different seating areas to draw guests into zones within your garden.
 People tend to want to cluster together in smaller groups.
 Older kids in a family also appreciate their own sense of space!